Ultima IV: Quest of the Avatar: Atari 8-bit

 Ultima IV was the final game in the series ported to the Atari 8-bit computers.
-To fit the game in 48K, the Atari 8-bit version dropped music support.

-The game was distributed on the earliest 90k Atari 810 disk format, so as not to require a disk drive upgrade for any players, thus it occupies four disks instead of two disks, as with the Apple II and Commodore 64 versions.
+It does not include music.
+The game was distributed on the single-density disks, so it occupies four disks instead of two, as with the Apple II and Commodore 64 versions.

-IBM PC compatible
+IBM PC compatibles

-Similar to the C64 port, the IBM version of Ultima IV, released two years after the 8-bit versions, takes proper advantage of the hardware for the first time instead of being a rushed conversion from the Apple II.
-EGA and Tandy graphics support is added, as well as proper hard disk support (the game finally supported DOS 2.x and subdirectories).
-There is no music in the IBM version, however, even though the Tandy 1000 series had a 3-voice sound chip.
+The IBM PC compatible version of Ultima IV, released two years after the 8-bit versions, added EGA and Tandy graphics support, as well as proper hard disk support.
+There is no music.
+Only the MS-DOS and the Atari ST (below) allow to transfer the player character to Ultima V and VI.

 Amiga and Atari ST

-The Atari ST version of Ultima IV was not released until 1987, and the Amiga version not until 1988.
-Both are extremely similar to the PC port and do not fully utilize their machines' respective hardware features.
-In particular, the Amiga version has only 16-color graphics although the Amiga could display 64 on screen, without using the Copper processor to make color palette changes.
-The Atari ST version does support MIDI for the music, however, so that one could play the music on a connected MIDI synthesizer or sampler.
-Both ports made use of the mouse and limited use of the native operating system's windowing environment (mouse cursor support, dialog boxes for requesting disks, etc.).
+The Atari ST version of Ultima IV was released in 1987 and the Amiga version in 1988.
+Both are similar to the IBM PC port and do not fully use their machines' respective hardware features.
+The Atari ST version supports MIDI for the music, however, the music can be played on a connected MIDI synthesizer or sampler.
+The Atari ST port supports both music and sound effects, while the Amiga only has music.
+Both ports use the mouse.
+Only the Atari ST allows to transfer the player character to Ultima V and VI.